Volunteer in Cape Verde with Abroad Escape.

 Sports Coaching

-Coach football, basketball, and active games while helping children build confidence, teamwork, and discipline.
+Coach football, basketball and active games while helping children build confidence, teamwork and discipline.

 Turtle Conservation

-Support seasonal turtle conservation through beach patrols, nest protection, hatchery work, and field data collection.
+Support seasonal turtle conservation through beach patrols, nest protection, hatchery work and field data collection.

-Construction & Renovation
+Construction and Renovation

-Help improve community spaces, classrooms, playgrounds, and shared facilities through painting, repairs, and renovation.
+Help improve community spaces, classrooms, playgrounds and shared facilities through painting, repairs and renovation.

 Medical Placement

-Gain supervised exposure in a local healthcare setting, suitable for medical, nursing, and healthcare-related backgrounds.
+Gain supervised exposure in a local healthcare setting, suitable for medical, nursing and healthcare-related backgrounds.

 More Details About Each Cape Verde Project